jamielsharief/psr-session/README.md

     public function getId(): ?string;

     /**
-     * Informs the session object to regenerate the session id for the existing session data *
+     * Informs the session object to regenerate the session ID for the existing session data *
      * @return boolean
      */